🏠 Home

 processes that actually reason about program states is better than pure text-based reasoning.

-introduce hallucination, especially in SE and security tasks.
+hallucination, especially in SE and security tasks.
 For example, the teacher models may assume

-some non-existent program states or dependencies.
+non-existent program states or dependencies.

-- Constitution: Prompt the teacher model with additional context, e.g., basic knowledge about certain
+- Constitution: prompt the teacher model with additional context, e.g., basic knowledge about certain

 vulnerabilities and how humans typically analyze them.